-Continue reading “Sent By God – the Bruce Olson story”
+Continue reading “Sent By God (part 1) – the Bruce Olson story”

 Jesus was questioning his disciples about who he was, and Peter responded, “You are the Christ, the Son of the living God”.1 Jesus commended Peter, telling him “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven”.2 What a wonderful moment for Peter; to be told by Jesus that God the Father had given him revelation about who Jesus is.
 Yet, just a few verses later we see a very different interaction between Jesus and Peter.